Your typical road trip: volcanoes, flaming mountains, and the Evil Eye

 We stopped to snap some pics at Yanar Dag (Mountain of Fire).
 Escaping natural gas at the bottom of a cliff has been burning for centuries.
 Similar spots abound in Azerbaijan which made it very popular with Zoroastrians and pyromaniacs.
 Next to the fire, villagers have set up a couple of benches and tables, where they sit at night drinking vodka until someone throws a rock at the limestone, kicking up a new batch of flames.
 Idiots.
 They should be drinking vodka and blogging.

-We race back to Baku, pausing once to pick some camel’s thorn which local superstition says will protect against the Evil Eye and to flirt with photograph a local cowboy.
+We race back to Baku, pausing once to pick some camel’s thorn which local superstition says will protect against the Evil Eye and to

 Later last night as we were strolling through a nearby street market I see a woman with a table piled high with jars of volcanic mud.
 It seems we never needed to leave the city at all.
 P should pray that the camel’s thorn protects her.
 My eye is twitching.